-Where an accumulated surplus is available the Board will allocate restricted surplus funds, under the applicable surplus reserve categories, in the manner set out below:
+Where an accumulated surplus is available the Board will allocate restricted surplus funds, under the applicable surplus categories, in the manner set out below:

 - a.
-Financial Constraints/Targeted Fund Reserve: The Boards receive grants and revenue from other sources for specific or targeted purposes.
+Financial Constraints/Targeted Funds: The Boards receive grants and revenue from other sources for specific or targeted purposes.
 If these grants and funds are not fully spent the balance is internally restricted to be used for specific purposes in future years.
 Also, the Board may have commitments to spend certain operating funds in future years on identified activities.
 These commitments may be legally binding (e.g., professional development funds outlined in collective agreements) or implied but not legally binding (e.g., donated funds not explicitly restricted by the donor).
 The Board may internally restrict operating surplus to enable the board to meet these obligations. - b.
-Anticipated Unusual Expense Reserve: There may be situations where Management or the Board have identified one-time or intermittent projects that are not able to be funded by estimated revenues in that fiscal year.
+Anticipated Unusual Expenses: There may be situations where Management or the Board have identified one-time or intermittent projects that are not able to be funded by estimated revenues in that fiscal year.
 This could include implementation of new initiatives or programing, short-term staffing needs or the impact of ongoing emergent events, such as a global pandemic. - c.
-Operations Spanning Multiple School Years Reserve: To support effective operational planning there will be situations where operating surplus funds may need to be carried over to future years.
-This could include school rollovers, purchase order commitments, operating projects in progress and educational programs spanning multiple years such as the International Student Program. - d.
-Future Capital Cost Share Reserve: To support major capital projects that are identified in the Board's 5-year Capital Plan and approved by the Ministry for concept plan or business case development, the Board may restrict operating surplus to satisfy capital project cost share expectations at the time the project is brought forward for funding approval.
+Operations Spanning Multiple School Years: To support effective operational planning there will be situations where operating surplus funds may need to be carried over to future years.
+This could include school rollovers, purchase order commitments, operating projects in progress and educational programs spanning multiple years such as the International Student Program.